gboehl/dynare/doc/manual/source/reporting.rst

 (via :repmeth:`addPage`).
 This will become more clear with the example at the end of the section.

-Options to the methods are passed differently than those to Dynare commands.
+Options to methods are passed differently than those to Dynare commands.
 They take the form of named options to Matlab functions where the arguments come in pairs
 (e.g. ``function_name(`option_1_name', `option_1_value',